UnirCs/DWFS-PER8408-2324/Tema_5/Guillermo_Marcos_García/cinema/README.md

 ## Deployment

-Open [https://front-end-cinema.vercel.app](http://localhost:3000) to view it in your browser.
+Click [here](https://front-end-cinema.vercel.app) to view it in your browser.